 It has a better return on investment

-The stats have probably changed since writing this, but at the time of going to press (or whatever the digital equivalent of that is) for every £1 you spend on email marketing you get a £44.24 ROI.
-That’s pretty impressive.
+The stats have probably changed since writing this, but at the time of this page going live for every £1 you spend on email marketing you get a £44.24 ROI.
+That’s an impressive statistic.
 An email is 6 times more likely to get a click through than a tweet.

 It’s targeted and tailored

-Whether you’re in B2B marketing or B2C marketing, you can use a creative and effective email template to specifically target your target audiences.
+Whether you’re in B2B marketing or B2C marketing, you can use a creative and effective email template to specifically target your chosen audiences.
 You can see what they respond to best, what they click on, what they follow up on.
-And so tailor your messages, offers and promotions to them in a much more personalised way.
+Allowing you to tailor your messages, offers and promotions to your potential customers in a much more personalised way.